ecigwe/Universal-School-System-1/README.md

 * Information about all the company's administrators can be seen.
 * Information about each administrative officer of the company can be seen.
 * Information about each administrative officer of the company can be updated.
-* Information about each administrative officer of the company can be deleted.*
+* Information about each administrative officer of the company can be deleted.
+* Please note the administrators in this case refers to the people involved in the running of the company.
+The admin of a school is an entirely different administrator whose admin role is restricted to his school.

 ### Students
 * Every school can see the data of all of it's students